nathan-russell-blog/nathan-russell-blog.github.io/source/_posts/2015-11-21-rcpp-and-expression-templates.markdown

   return vec.size();
 }
 ```
-Although we are not directly using this method to accomplish anything, in accordance with CRTP, we must implement it becuase the parent
+Although we are not directly using this method to accomplish anything, in accordance with CRTP, we must implement it because the parent
 class defines its `size()` method as:

 ``` c++